 Rodriguez Boxing Club.
 This is a local non-profit (501)(c)(3) gym located within a half mile of our firm.
 Founded in 1961 by Seferino Rodriguez, the club strives to make the community better by teaching local youth respect, integrity and character.
 Mr. Rodriguez is a community asset to and has given decades of his time and donated countless resources to helping our city’s youth.
 We are proud to support his efforts.
 A short video regarding the gym is here.

-Zach Hoffpauir Project and The Concussion Legacy Foundation.
+Zach Hoffpauir Project.
 One of our members is a close family friend of the Hoffpauir family who lost their son at a young age.
 He watched Zach grow from the time he was an infant.
 Zach was a gifted high school and college athlete that played both baseball and football at Stanford University.
 He also played major league baseball.
 Zach suffered concussions and battled depression before his death.
 Zach was much more than a gifted athlete to us.
 Zach’s death was tragic and we fully support both the Project and Foundation.

 Habitat for Humanity.
 Habitat for Humanity is a nonprofit organization that helps families build and improve places to call home all over the world.
 We have sponsored multiple individuals.